berkcomba/Self-Driving-Car-Keras/README.md

 # Summary

-CNNs is widely using in self driving cars.
-Nvidia's Dave2, the model that using for autonome cars, one of the easiest way to build a Self driving car.
-In this project, we implement dave 2 to Keras and predict steering angle.
+CNNs is widely using to build self-driving cars.
+Nvidia's Dave2, the model that using for autonomous cars, one of the easiest ways to build a Self-driving car.
+In this project, we implement Dave-2 to Keras and predict steering angle.

 # The Model

 ![alt img](./dave2.png)<br>

 Dave-2 model using road images as inputs and predict the vehicle controls (steering angle) as outputs.
-You can look at full paper **[HERE](https://arxiv.org/pdf/1604.07316.pdf)**
+You can find the full paper **[HERE](https://arxiv.org/pdf/1604.07316.pdf)**

 # Dataset

 ![alt img](./data_sample.png)<br>

-Dataset consist of 45,406 images that get from a camcorder in real car ride.
-It made by Sully Chen.
+Dataset consists of 45,406 images that get from a camcorder in a real car ride.
+It was made by Sully Chen.
 You can download **[HERE](https://drive.google.com/file/d/0B-KJCaaF7elleG1RbzVPZWV4Tlk/view)**.
-If you want to train your own model rather than using pretrained, just put the images to data/ folder.
+If you want to train your own model rather than using pretrained, just put the images to a data/ folder.

 # How To Run